-- Designed and implemented a new suite of internal controls with appropriate authorities around the payroll process at the NEMT and Corporate and Other segments. - Continued to execute our enhanced risk assessment process to identify and assess changes in our internal control environment, specifically related to new information technology ("IT") systems and newly acquired companies. - Continued to design, enhance and implement GITCs, including change management and logical access controls, to support process-level automated controls intended to ensure that information needed for the operation of manual process-level controls and financial reporting is accurate and complete.
+- Designed and implemented a new suite of internal controls with appropriate authorities around the payroll process at the NEMT and Corporate and Other segments. - Continued to execute our enhanced risk assessment process in accordance with Sarbanes-Oxley ("SOX") governance protocols established during 2023 to identify and assess changes in the Company's internal control environment, specifically related to new information technology ("IT") IT systems and newly acquired companies. designed and implemented processes at our PCS segment; - Implemented a new revenue and billing system at one of our PCS business units and continued to make progress on the implementation of a new payroll system at one of our PCS business units; - Continued to design, enhance and implement, GITCs, including change management the efforts with respect to which are ongoing, process-level control activities in revenue and logical access controls, to support process-level automated controls intended to ensure that information needed for the operation of manual process-level controls and financial reporting is accurate and complete. payroll.

-The Company is focused on projects that address processes and technologies to integrate each of the business segments into One ModivCare and standardize our control environment.
+The Company is focused Company's management continues to focus on projects that address processes automate, standardize, and technologies centralize the Company's control environment as it continues to integrate each of the business segments into One ModivCare and standardize our control environment.
 Given the nature and complexity of the integration, management expects that the test of operating effectiveness of remediation will extend into 2024 for the PCS segment.
-The material weakness will not be considered remediated until the remediation plan has been implemented and there has been appropriate time for us to conclude through testing that the controls are designed and operating effectively.
+Management believes that the remediation measures described above will address the material weaknesses and strengthen the Company's overall internal control over financial reporting.
+Management will continue to monitor the progress of these efforts, and may take additional measures or modify the remediation plan described above in order to effectively address the control deficiencies.
+The material weakness weaknesses will not be considered remediated until the remediation plan has been implemented and there has been appropriate remediated controls have operated for a sufficient amount of time for us to conclude, through testing, that the controls are designed and operating effectively.
 Management will continue to monitor the progress of these efforts to ensure remediation.